FOCA supports waterfront communities who want to make (or update) a local lake plan, as part of FOCA’s stewardship goals across Ontario.

 Lake planning is a strategic process that provides the opportunity to engage all community members and partners, to develop and implement actions to maintain or improve the natural and social qualities of life on our lakes, rivers and shoreline communities.

 The FOCA Lake Planning Handbook for Community Groups is a 65-page guide based upon the collective experience of dozens of lake associations across Ontario.
 The Handbook and is filled with advice, ideas, question and answers about lake planning, project management, and communications.
-The Handbook helps waterfront property owners and associations in building the important relationships around their lakes, strategic planning, and stewardship initiatives.
+It helps waterfront property owners and associations to build the important relationships around the lake, and to undertake strategic planning and stewardship initiatives.

 While the original guide is now out-of-print, FOCA offers a digital copy to our Member Associations at no charge.
-Access the Lake Planning Handbook at the link above.
+Members are encouraged to login to access a digital copy, or contact the office for assistance.

 The Lake Planning Handbook was developed by the Federation of Ontario Cottagers’ Associations, the Haliburton Highlands Stewardship Council and French Planning Services Inc. FOCA would also like to thank the Ontario Trillium Foundation for providing a generous grant that made the development of the handbook possible.